pi314/warawara/doc/warawara_colors.rst

 * `ColorRGB`_
 * `ColorHSV`_

-If the argument does not have correct format, ``TypeError`` is returned.
+If the argument does not have correct format, ``TypeError`` is raised.

 ``Color256``